Dog Poop Colors Decoded: A Crap-Tastic Guide to Canine Health

 Knowing what’s normal for your dog is the key to catching potential health issues early.
 Pay attention to their usual poop color, consistency, and frequency so you can spot a problem before it turns into a real mess.

-Vet or Chill?
+Vet Or Chill?
 A Quick Decision Guide For Panicked Dog Parents

-We get it.
-One glance at an unusual dog poop color, and you’re spiraling.
 Before you rush to the vet, take a deep breath and use this quick guide to assess whether you need to panic or just monitor the situation.
 Later, we’ll get into the dirty details of what each color could mean, but for now, here’s your rapid-fire decision chart.

 Vet ASAP: Serious Emergency Colors